fullmatch()#

 #fullmatch(regex: str|Producer, string: str|Producer) -> Match

-Filters strings if the entire string matches a regular expression and returns a Match object.
+Matches strings that fully match a specified regular expression and returns a Match object.
+If regex or string is a Producer, then fullmatch() filters out non-string regex values and non-matching string values from the producers.
 Must be used in a rule or query context.

 Parameters#